Insight • Search & content

 8. Schedule distribution across platforms over several weeks

-One core production session can generate content for multiple weeks across multiple platforms.
+One core production session can feed content across several weeks and several platforms.

 Measuring multimedia performance

-• Reach: total audience exposed to content across all formats
+• Reach: the total audience exposed to content across all formats

-• Engagement: time spent, completion rates, interaction rates per format
+• Engagement: time spent, completion rates and interaction rates per format

-• Cross-format journeys: how many people engage with multiple formats?
+• Cross-format journeys: how many people move between formats?

 • Conversion attribution: which format paths lead to enquiries?